beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 In the video by Dreams of Code, an annoyance mentioned is having to retype a command that was run without `sudo` but required it.
 The proposed solution is to type `sudo !!` to invoke the last command with `sudo`.

 In `fish`, however, there's a better way!
-The built-in shortcut <kbd class="kbd">alt-s</kbd> prepends the current command with `sudo`, `doas`, `please`, or `run0`, as available.
-This can even be combined with the previous tip by typing `!!` followed by <kbd class="kbd">alt-s</kbd> to re-run the last command.
+The built-in shortcut <Kbd seq="alt-s" /> prepends the current command with `sudo`, `doas`, `please`, or `run0`, as available.
+This can even be combined with the previous tip by typing `!!` followed by <Kbd seq="alt-s" /> to re-run the last command.
 Alternatively, bringing up the last history item with the up arrow before hitting the shortcut also works.

 <Asciinema url={sudo} fallback="https://asciinema.org/a/m7REJTArn2v2DHIFGZrUerLzq" cols={110} rows={11} loop={3} />